azizrajidgit-ui/s3-static-hosting-lab-portfolio/README.md

 Public access in S3 should be scoped as narrowly as possible.
 Disabling account/bucket-level blocks is only the first step — pairing it with object-level ACLs (rather than a blanket bucket policy) keeps the rest of the bucket private by default while exposing only the intended objects.

-## Production Considerations

-In a production environment, consider these improvements over ACL-based public access:

-- **Bucket policy scoped by prefix** — more manageable and auditable than per-object ACLs
-- **CloudFront + Origin Access Control (OAC)** — serves objects publicly through CDN without making the bucket itself public
-- **IAM instance role** instead of stored credentials — eliminates key management on EC2 hosts
-- **S3 Block Public Access at the account level** — ensures no bucket can be made public accidentally

 ## Skills Demonstrated

 - **AWS CLI** — profile configuration, bucket creation, object listing